jmsckv/EncDecMeta/readme.md

 # pip install -e . # run this instead the previous command to install in editable mode
 ```

 4. Specify $PROC_DATAPATH which should map to the preprocessed data.
 Below, in the section Data Layout, we describe in depth the naming conventions we expect.
-In the Docker container this env variable is automatatically set.
+In the Docker container this env variable is automatically set.
 It maps $CODEPATH/data/proc within the container to EncDecMeta/data/proc on your local disk.

 5. Specify $RESULTSPATH where any experimental results are being stored.
-In the Docker container this env variable is automatatically set.
+In the Docker container this env variable is automatically set.
 It maps $CODEPATH/results within the container to EncDecMeta/results on your local disk.

 6. Run Experiments with `$CODEPATH/src/sample_and_train.py <YOUR_CONFIG.py>.` <YOUR_CONFIG.py> must be a .py file containing a dictionary named config.
 You can look at the Python files in `$CODEPATH/src/configurations/` to learn about specifying a configuration dictionary.